 With the summer drawing to a close, our volunteers have amounted a vast supply of tips and tricks.
 Drawing from their collective knowledge on how to complete a successful camping mission, we’ve compiled a list of core advice to help you navigate next year’s festival season.
 Below are our top 5!

 Our volunteers take various techniques when it comes to what they bring to a festival.
 We ran into Richard steering a wheelbarrow through the Oxfam camping.
 Curious about its purpose, we asked if he had any tips to share.
 It soon became clear that Richard was a packing pro as he shared this advice with us:

-‘If you can, my top tip is don’t pack light – I have two wheelbarrows, a big tent and a car – so take all your stuff with you make sure you’re well prepared for all weathers and not being cold at night!
-I have a big air bed with two duvets.
+‘Make sure you’re well prepared for all weathers and not being cold at night!
+I have an air bed with two duvets.
 And make you don’t pitch your tent on a slope, get there early to get the best spot.’ – Richard

 So make sure your tents is not on a slope, think ahead for what you’ll need – but also how you’re going to get it into the campsite!
 A big tent is also a good idea, and from experience, we’ve found that if a tent is sold as a two-man it will probably be a better fit for one, or alternatively two child-sized men.
 So if you like your space and aren’t particularly little, one up your tent size for a better fit.

 Richard outside his tent, which was fully stocked up with even a table inside!